-A change to the services from past years that should be highlighted is the disestablishment of Co-Lab Learning by 30 June 2025.
+Two changes to the services from past years to highlight is the disestablishment of Co-Lab Learning by 30 June 2025 and the establishment of Co-Lab Building Services.

 Co-Lab Water Services has been forecast to remain with Co-Lab for the period.
 This may be impacted by the outcome of the water reforms.
 Certainly, over time there will be some consolidation of the customer base.
 But with at least two water services CCOs being established in the Waikato during the forecast period we think it makes sense that Co-Lab continues to provide these services to the CCOs and the councils who are not part of them.
 We will be discussing this with participating councils in the near future but want to assure them that there will be continuity of service.